 About The Digital Age:

 2012, a year commonly associated with endings, saw a new beginning for former members of the David Crowder*Band.
 On the heels of their final project with the DC*B, Mark, Mike D, Bwack and Jack sought to continue writing, performing and producing music together for the Church.
-Out of this desire, The Digital Age was born.
-With roots already planted at University Baptist Church in the small college town of Waco, TX, The Digital Age constructed their own studio in the place where their ministry started.
+Out of this desire, The Digital Age was born. domain free check With roots already planted at University Baptist Church in the small college town of Waco, TX, The Digital Age constructed their own studio in the place where their ministry started.
 The Digital Age released their Rehearsals EP last summer as a formal re-introduction of the new band.
 The EP quickly shot to the No. 1 spot on the iTunes® Christian Albums chart and debuted in the Top 15 on Billboard’s Top Christian Albums chart.
 Their debut full-length album Evening:Morning is due out in August 2013.

 [Get Connected with The Digital Age]